tueimage/meta-segmentation-msc-2018/WeeklyMeetings.md

 Copy/paste and fill in the template below each week, BEFORE coming to the weekly meeting with your supervisor.
 Put the newest weekly meeting first.

+### Date: 15-01-2019

+#### What did you achieve?

+*	Identified suitable pre-trained feature extraction models
+* Built decoder network on top of pre-trained VGG16 model

+#### What did you struggle with?

+* It is not entirely clear if it is smart to fine-tune a pretrained network with the new data (especially for this project)
+* I found a lot of good feature extractors, but I am not sure of a slection criteria

+#### What would you like to work on next week?

+* write a clear research proposal

+#### Where do you need help from Veronika?

+* To what extent do I need to finetune the pretrained networks and the new decoder part of the network?
+* how many feature extractors to comnpare?

 ### Date: 8-01-2019

 #### What did you achieve?